Retention & Disposal Schedules

 The physical destruction of records is governed by the following principles:

-- Destruction is authorised by the Manager, Corporate Information on behalf of the Vice Chancellor as CEO of Griffith University.
+- Destruction is authorised by the Manager, Productivity and Information Management on behalf of the Vice Chancellor and President of Griffith University.

 - Records pertaining to pending or actual litigation or investigation are not destroyed.